xiexh20/behave-dataset/README.md

 ## Dependencies
+The code is tested on `python 3.7, Debian 10`.

+To start with, create a conda environment: `conda create -n behave python=3.7`, and then `conda activate behave`

-The code is tested on `python 3.7, Debian 10`, most dependencies can be installed with: `pip install -r requirements.txt`
+Most dependencies can be installed with: `pip install -r requirements.txt`

 Some external libraries need to be installed manually:
 1. psbody mesh library.
 See [installation](https://github.com/MPI-IS/mesh#installation).
 2. igl. `conda install -c conda-forge igl`
+3. pytorch3d: `conda install -c fvcore -c iopath -c conda-forge fvcore iopath`, and then `conda install -c pytorch3d pytorch3d`.

 ## Dataset Structure